jmnakano-swt/GE-4120-ELECTIVE/Activity 2: Personal Branding/README.md

 # Color Palette

-For the color palette, I selected **soft, powdery pastel colors combined with a rich maroon red** to complement the personality of *The Mori's Club*.
+For the color palette, I selected **soft, feminine pastel tones combined with natural olive green, ivory, and a rich burgundy accent** to complement the personality of *The Mori's Club*.

 The main colors include:

+- **Burgundy – #6E2638**
-- **Gentle Rose Pink**
+- **Dusty Rose – #C98F9D**
-- **Muted Sage Green**
-- **Creamy Off-White**
-- **Maroon Red**
+- **Baby Pink – #F4D6DC**
+- **Olive Green – #68704A**
+- **Ivory – #FFF9EF**

 Each color was selected because it contributes a different quality to the overall brand identity.

+### Burgundy – #6E2638

+Burgundy serves as the **rich and sophisticated accent color** of the palette.

+It adds depth, confidence, elegance, and a sense of luxury to the softer colors.
+The deeper tone creates stronger visual emphasis and gives the brand a more mature and sophisticated character.

+Burgundy can be used for important headings, highlights, borders, logos, or other elements that need stronger visual attention.

-### Gentle Rose Pink
+### Dusty Rose – #C98F9D

-The soft rose pink represents the **feminine and romantic** qualities of the brand.
+Dusty rose represents the **feminine, romantic, and soft** qualities of the brand.

-Pink is often associated with softness, delicacy, warmth, and femininity.
-Using a muted and gentle shade instead of a very bright pink allows the design to remain elegant and sophisticated.

-This color helps communicate the softer side of *The Mori's Club* while supporting the romantic concept of the brand.
+Its muted appearance gives the color an elegant and mature feeling rather than appearing overly bright or playful.

+It works well as a supporting color because it adds warmth and femininity while complementing the burgundy and baby pink tones.

+### Baby Pink – #F4D6DC

+Baby pink adds a **delicate, gentle, and youthful** quality to the brand.

+The light pink tone strengthens the romantic and feminine concept while creating a soft visual atmosphere.

+It can be used as a background, secondary color, or subtle design element to create a light and welcoming appearance.

-### Muted Sage Green
+### Olive Green – #68704A

-The muted sage green adds a **natural and refreshing element** to the color palette.
+Olive green introduces a **natural and earthy element** into the color palette.

-Green is associated with nature, freshness, and cleanliness, which supports the **clean beauty** concept of the brand.
+Green can communicate nature, freshness, and balance, which supports the **clean beauty** concept of *The Mori's Club*.

-The muted quality of the green also prevents it from becoming too bright or overwhelming.
-Instead, it works harmoniously with the soft pink, maroon red, and off-white.

-### Creamy Off-White
+The muted olive tone also creates a sophisticated contrast with the pink shades and burgundy without making the palette feel too bright.

+### Ivory – #FFF9EF

-The creamy off-white acts as a **neutral and grounding color** within the palette.
+Ivory functions as the **main neutral and grounding color** within the palette.

-It contributes to the feelings of **elegance, simplicity, purity, and cleanliness**.
+It creates a feeling of elegance, warmth, simplicity, and cleanliness.

-Instead of using a very bright white, the creamy tone gives the brand a softer and warmer appearance.
-It also provides balance between the other colors and prevents the palette from feeling too intense.
+Unlike pure white, ivory has a softer and warmer appearance, allowing the other colors to stand out while maintaining a calm and sophisticated visual identity.

-### Maroon Red

-The maroon red adds a **rich, sophisticated, and elegant accent** to the color palette.

-While the rose pink, sage green, and creamy off-white create a soft and delicate atmosphere, the maroon red adds depth and stronger visual emphasis.

-The deeper red tone represents **passion, confidence, richness, and sophistication**, giving the brand a more mature and luxurious quality.

-I used maroon red as an accent color so that it complements the softer colors without overpowering them.
-It also creates a stronger contrast within the palette and can be used to highlight important elements of the brand.
+It can also be used as a background color to keep the overall design clean and spacious.

 ### Overall Color Palette

-Together, the four colors create a balanced and harmonious visual identity.
+Together, the five colors create a balanced and harmonious visual identity.

 The:

+- **Burgundy (#6E2638)** communicates richness, confidence, elegance, and sophistication.
-- **Rose pink** communicates femininity, softness, and romance.
+- **Dusty Rose (#C98F9D)** communicates femininity, warmth, softness, and romance.
+- **Baby Pink (#F4D6DC)** communicates delicacy, gentleness, and femininity.
-- **Sage green** communicates nature, freshness, and clean beauty.
+- **Olive Green (#68704A)** communicates nature, balance, freshness, and clean beauty.
-- **Creamy off-white** communicates elegance, simplicity, and purity.
+- **Ivory (#FFF9EF)** communicates elegance, simplicity, warmth, and cleanliness.
-- **Maroon red** communicates richness, confidence, passion, and sophistication.

 The combination creates a palette that allows *The Mori's Club* to feel **soft and feminine while still having depth, elegance, and personality**.

+The burgundy provides a strong visual anchor, while the dusty rose and baby pink soften the overall appearance.
+Olive green introduces a natural quality, and ivory keeps the design clean and balanced.

 ---